-Eligibility for need-based financial aid is determined by subtracting the EFC from the COA.
+Eligibility for need-based financial aid is determined by subtracting the expected family contribution (EFC) from the cost of attendance (COA).
 After financial need is calculated, the MCTC Financial Aid office awards the maximum federal and state grants that students are eligible to receive, then work study and loans.
-Students may also receive merit-based awards.

 Cost of Attendance – Expected Family Contribution = Financial Need

 File your FAFSA now

 File your FAFSA now for Fall 2017Visit fafsa.gov